-Patyatann is a musical project from Mauritius, which today includes five versatile musicians: Sarasvati Mallac, Anthony Bouic, Kan Chan Kin, Nitish Boojhawon and Stephan Paul.
+Patyatann is a musical project from Mauritius, which today includes five versatile musicians: Sarasvati Mallac, Anthony Bouic, Kan Chan Kin, Cledy François and Stephan Paul.

 The group was formed in 2012 and was subsequently selected to represent Mauritius at the World Event Young Artists in England, a festival organized in the wake of the Olympics.
-In 2013, the band performed at the Indian Ocean’s Music Market (IOMMA) in Reunion Island and was also the first Mauritian band to come 3rd in a contest for the award of the Prix Musiques de l’Océan Indien.
-It was acclaimed for its “originality” and “freshness”.
+In 2013, the band performed at the Indian Ocean’s Music Market (IOMMA) in Reunion Island and was the first Mauritian band to be awarded third place in the Prix Musiques de l’Océan Indien. the band was acclaimed for its “originality” and “freshness”.

-In 2016 they released their first album Sanpek, which was successfully received, and allowed them to tour in Mauritius and internationally in France and Switzerland in 2018.
+In 2016 they released their first album Sanpek, which was successfully received, and enabled them to tour in Mauritius and internationally in France and Switzerland in 2018.

-Patyatann’s music, lyrics and melodies aim to inspire and convey strong values by addressing themes such as the respect and love for nature, generosity, spirituality, relationship with others, and the importance of being open to the diversity of this world.
+Patyatann’s music, lyrics and melodies aim to inspire and convey strong values by addressing themes such as respect and love for nature, generosity, spirituality, openness with others, and the importance of embracing the diversity of this world.